jsheridanwells/JeremyWells.Io/_posts/2019-08-24-aspnetcore-config-explained.md

 Run the application, make a request to `/config` again, and the values added with the User Secrets Manager have overridden the values from `appsettings.json` without having to modify any of the code.

+Note that the User Secrets Manager is only for development purposes and should not be used in a production scenario since those values are stored on the host in plain text.

 ## Environment variables, command line arguments, and container commands

-Next, we can set `MyConfig:Id` and `MyConfig:Location` as environment variables and they will take precedent over the user secrets settings.
+We can also set `MyConfig:Id` and `MyConfig:Location` as environment variables and they will take precedent over the user secrets settings.

 If you are using Linux or OSX, you can add these as environment variables:
 ```bash